Melania Trump Wore $2,366 Dolce & Gabbana Trimmed Grisaille Coat-Dress To Holocaust Memorial Museum

 — Melania Trump (@FLOTUS) January 25, 2018

 Melania’s coat-dress contained large patch pockets, along with a polyester animal print lining that can be seen in photos of the coat on retail websites.
-Comprised primarily of acrylic, polyester and wool, the coat also featured a wide collar with notches in the lapels.
+Comprised primarily of acrylic, polyester, and wool, the coat also featured a wide collar with notches in the lapels.
 On the IK Mag website, the Dolce & Gabbana trimmed grisaille coat has a list price of $2,932, but is on sale for $1,833.

 On the Shop Style website, the Dolce & Gabbana coat is listed for $1,813, but is on sale for $1,178.
 The grey Dolce & Gabbana grisaille coat also has contrasting hems that highlights the black against grey.